macdao/moscow/README.md

   The `description` is used to identify the contract.
 One contract actually is a test case, so the description of the contract can follow the test naming rules.
 For example, you can use [BDD](https://en.wikipedia.org/wiki/Behavior_Driven_Development) style `$given_xxx_$when_xxx_$then_xxx` or [User story](https://en.wikipedia.org/wiki/User_story) style `as_$role_i_want_$goal`.
 I used `$role_can/cannot_$do_something[_when_$sometime]` style in a RESTful APIs project.

-2. create an instance of ContractContainer:
+2. create an instance of ContractContainer with your contracts directory:

   ```java
   private static final ContractContainer contractContainer = new ContractContainer(Paths.get("src/test/resources/contracts"));
   ```

-3. create an instance of ContractAssertion:
+3. create an instance of ContractAssertion and do the test:

   ```java
     @Test